u0068/Biospheres/README.md

 🔄 Advanced lighting models
 🔄 Particle effects
 🔄 Save/load simulation states
+🔄 **Complete CPU→GPU migration** (remove deprecated CPU vectors) 🔄 **Performance profiling tools** integration

 ## Contributing

 This project serves as a learning platform for GPU programming and real-time simulation.
+The recent code cleanup makes it much easier to understand and contribute to the project.

+### How to Contribute
 Feel free to experiment with:
 - Different physics models
 - Rendering techniques
 - Compute shader optimizations
 - UI improvements
+- **Code cleanup**: Continue the refactoring efforts by addressing remaining TODOs
+- **Performance optimization**: GPU profiling and bottleneck identification
+- **Documentation**: Add inline documentation to complex algorithms

+### Code Quality Guidelines
+Following the recent cleanup, please maintain:
+- **Clear function separation**: Keep functions focused on single responsibilities
+- **Consistent naming**: Follow the established naming conventions
+- **Proper documentation**: Add clear comments explaining complex logic
+- **Error handling**: Include appropriate try-catch blocks and error messages
+- **Header organization**: Keep includes organized and properly spaced

+---

+*~~"If you're a dev, please help me I have no idea what I'm doing"~~ - Original comment from main.cpp 😄*

+**Update**: You now have a much better idea of what you're doing!
+This project demonstrates advanced GPU programming concepts including compute shaders, instanced rendering, and real-time simulation.
+The recent code cleanup has transformed this from a learning project into a well-structured, maintainable codebase that serves as an excellent foundation for further development.

 ## License

 Educational/Personal use project.
 See individual library licenses for dependencies.

----

-*"If you're a dev, please help me I have no idea what I'm doing"* - Original comment from main.cpp 😄

-**Note**: You now have a much better idea of what you're doing!
-This project demonstrates advanced GPU programming concepts including compute shaders, instanced rendering, and real-time simulation.